nandhirajan-tfi/udemy-eth-campaign-contract/README.md

 - Voting Requirements
     - No multiple votings for the user
     - System can't wait for the voting for all approvers

+- Use of memory keyword
+- Use of storage keyword